-Our clients come to us, more often than not, because they simply wish to exit their timeshare.
+Our clients come to us, more often than not, because they simply wish to look for answers about their timeshare options.
 They may have had the timeshare for not very long at all, whereas others have been taking their holidays annually for many years, often perfectly happily.
 Now, however, they’ve decided that it is time to move on.
 This may be for financial reasons, due to a change of circumstances, a dissatisfaction with the resort or service they are receiving, or something else entirely.

 They have usually already contacted their resort about cancelling timeshare, only to be told that they are contractually obliged to continue, regardless of their reasons for wishing to leave timeshare.
 A lot of resorts are keeping timeshare owners bound into onerous, long terms contracts with undesirable levels of liability which, clearly, is an issue of fairness.

-AAll of this is obviously unacceptable, a matter of ethics and morality as much as a legal problem.
-So why do they do it, these timeshare companies?
-Why are they making it so very difficult for their customers, quite often vulnerable individuals, to give back a timeshare and move on
+All of this is obviously unacceptable, a matter of ethics and morality as much as a legal problem.
+So why do they do timeshare companies do it?
+Why are they making it so very difficult for their customers?, quite often vulnerable individuals, to give back a timeshare and move on.

-At the crux of the problem is that fact that timeshare has become progressively harder and harder to sell in recent years.
+The crux of the problem is the fact that timeshare has become progressively harder and harder to sell in recent years.
 This is partly down to the profusion of bad press that timeshare has received, in many cases not without good reason.
 It’s also a matter of affordability and of tighter legal constraints on timeshare companies, especially in Spain, since rulings were introduced to protect consumers.

 Timeshare companies rely on the annual maintenance fees gathered from the existing client base in order to earn enough to keep the resort running and make a profit.
 As it is now harder than ever to bring in new sales (where the lump sum initial payments come in to keep the company buoyant) and existing owners are passing away or using legal avenues to get out of timeshare, the timeshare companies have fewer overall owners to contribute to the maintenance fee ‘pot’.

-Over the last several years, Timeshare companies have found themselves unable to resell those relinquished units.
+Over the last several years, Timeshare companies have found themselves unable to resell relinquished units.
 They were in a position with too many empty units.
 With no maintenance fees coming in, the resort is left responsible for its own unsold stock.
-They desperately needed income from maintenance fees to stay afloat and for the upkeep of the resort itself.
+They desperately need income from maintenance fees to stay afloat and for the upkeep of the resort itself.

 No longer confident in their ability to sell timeshare units, the only avenue open to them was to find any way they could to hold onto those vital existing owners.
 And, overwhelmingly, the solution they landed on was to simply refuse to let those owners give back their timeshare.